 For the most current information about the bill, scroll to the bottom of this page.

 Why This Legislation Is Needed

 Currently, Medicare, and consequently many other policies, do not cover one of the critical components of lymphedema treatment, the medically necessary compression supplies used daily in lymphedema treatment.
 As a result, many patients suffer from recurrent infections, progressive degradation in their condition and eventual disability because they cannot afford the compression supplies required to maintain their condition.

 Medicare’s failure to cover compression treatment supplies stems from the fact that these items cannot be classified under any existing benefit category in Medicare statute (law).
 The Center for Medicare Services (CMS) does not have the authority to add or redefine benefit categories, only Congress does, hence the need for this legislation.
-This is explained in more detail in a written exchange between our bill sponsor, Congressman Reichert, and Health and Human Services Secretary, Kathleen Sebelius, prior to Congressman Reichert’s decision to sponsor the
+This is explained in more detail in a written exchange between our bill sponsor, Congressman Reichert, and former Health and Human Services Secretary, Kathleen Sebelius.
+Click here to read their correspondence.

 - to provide comprehensive lymphedema treatment coverage, according to current